 This presentation provides an overview of internal control as described in the frameworks, “Standards for Internal Control in the Federal Government” (also known as the green book) and the ‘‘Internal Control Integrated Framework’’ issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The five components (control environment, risk assessment, control activities, information and communication and monitoring) and 17 principles of internal control are introduced.

 MSU’s financial and administrative staff can use these questionnaires to assess internal control activities in their units.
-These questionnaires were designed to make it easy for staff members to determine if their units have implemented many of the control activities that are commonly needed at MSU and are based on MSU and State of Montana policies and procedures and sound administrative practices.
-Click above for a document combining all of the assessments or choose a topic below.
+The Office of Audit Services designed these questionnaires to make it easy for staff members to determine if their units have implemented many of the control activities that are commonly needed at MSU.
+These questionnaires are based on MSU and State (Montana Operations Manual (MOM)) policies and procedures and sound administrative practices.
+Control assessments cover the following topics:

 - Accounting & Budgeting